Acción Latina Presents:

 Various venues on 24th Street/Calle 24 Latino Cultural District, San Francisco

-Join Acción Latina and partners as we celebrate the vibrancy and resiliency of LGBTQ artists at Paseo Artístico Day, the Mission District’s only regular Free Bilingual Artwalk for the entire family.
+Join Acción Latina at Paseo Artístico, the Mission District’s only regular Free Bilingual Artwalk for the entire family.

 Press Contact: 415-648-1045